chassisml/chassis/docs/docs/tutorials/ds-connect.md

 chassis_client = chassisml.ChassisClient("http://localhost:5000")
 ```

-Now let's create a Chassis model with our context dict and process function, and test it with a local input file:
+Now let's create a Chassis model with our context dict and process function, test it locally with a local input file, and then also test the creation of the environment and the execution of the model with a sample input file within that created environment (this will occur within the Chassis service):

 ```python
 # create Chassis model